-The following table sets forth information for the executive officers regarding performance-accelerated restricted stock (PARS) awards which vested during fiscal 2015.
-No stock options were exercised by the executive officers during fiscal 2015, and none were outstanding as of September 30, 2015.
+No performance-accelerated restricted stock (PARS) or other stock awards held by the executive officers vested during fiscal 2016.
+No stock options were exercised by the executive officers during fiscal 2016, and none were outstanding as of September 30, 2016.